marcelm/cutadapt/doc/guide.rst

    :ref:`quality trimming <quality-trimming>`, read name modifications etc.
 2. :ref:`Filtering options <filtering>` are applied, such as removal of too short or untrimmed reads.
 Some of the filters also allow to redirect a read to a separate output file.
+The filters are applied in the order in which they are listed in the help shown by ``cutadapt --help`` under the “Filtering of processed reads” heading.
 3. If the read has passed all the filters, it is written to the output file.